wetransform/gradle-conventions/README.md

 ./gradlew spotlessApply
 ```

-You can run the task `generateSpotlessScript` to generate a script that can be used to run apply the formatting:
+You can run the task `generateSpotlessScript` to generate a script that can be used to run apply the formatting.
+The script is named `spotless.sh` and is generated in the root of the project.
+There is also a `spotless.bat` for Windows.

 ```bash
 ./spotless.sh